 - Additional areas of focus: In finalizing ED-5000, other areas that required focus included certain key definitions; quality management; consolidated sustainability information; double materiality; fraud; sustainability-specific examples; and reporting, including the form and content of the assurance report.

-- The approach to drafting the new standard: The standard has been developed leveraging existing IAASB standards and guidance.
+- The approach to drafting the new standard: The standard was developed leveraging existing IAASB standards and guidance.
 This entailed using material adapted from ISAE 3000 (Revised), ISAE 3410 (Assurance Engagements on Greenhouse Gas Statements) and the IAASB’s non-authoritative guidance on sustainability and other extended external reporting assurance engagements.
 In addition, certain ISAs were considered, to the extent the material is relevant to sustainability assurance engagements and are deemed necessary to supplement the other sources mentioned in providing an appropriate degree of specificity, but commensurate with proposed ISSA 5000 being an overarching standard.

-The IAASB has developed a comprehensive plan for effective global outreach during the ED-5000 comment period that supports the actual and perceived quality of the IAASB’s due process by involving representatives of the broad range of relevant stakeholders across geographic regions and constituencies to enhance the IAASB’s understanding of technical, operational, and regulatory considerations affecting sustainability assurance engagements.
+The IAASB has a comprehensive plan for effective global outreach during the ED-5000 comment period that supports the actual and perceived quality of the IAASB’s due process by involving representatives of the broad range of relevant stakeholders across geographic regions and constituencies to enhance the IAASB’s understanding of technical, operational, and regulatory considerations affecting sustainability assurance engagements.
 The IAASB plans to provide an update and discuss feedback received from the global outreach activities undertaken at the December 2023 IAASB meeting.

 Technology – Disruptive Technologies